rsedivy/polaroids_third/README.md

 The podcast has a patreon tier where a podcast member sends out a signed polaroid every third month to a patreon.
 This project creates a page that grabs all members of the patreon from the patreon API, and shows a webpage that lists out when each patron should have their polaroid sent out.

-I've taken "3 months" to mean 180 days, because working with dates is genuinely hell.
+I've taken "3 months" to mean 90 days, because working with the day of the month is a task that belongs to Dante's 69th circle of hell.

 ## Possible future features